PFH spectral invariants and $C^\infty$ closing lemmas: Invariance of PFH under Hamiltonian isotopy

 with the following property.
 Similarly to \eqref{eqn:defdj}, we can write $\psi$ in the form

-Here the first sum on the right hand side is over $(G,\gamma_{H_1})$-anchored PFH generators $(\beta,W)$ for $\phi_{H_1}$, the second sum on the right hand side is over PFH generators $\alpha$ for $\phi_{H_2}$ in the homology class $[\gamma_{H_2}]$, and $m_{\alpha,\beta,Z}\in\F$.
-The key property is now: \begin{description} \item{(*)} If the coefficient $m_{\alpha,\beta,Z}\neq 0$, then there is a broken $J$-holomorphic current\footnote{The ``holomorphic curves axiom'' as stated in \cite[Thm.\ 1]{chen} implies a slightly weaker statement than (*), namely that for fixed $\alpha$ and $\beta$, if any of the coefficients $m_{\alpha,\beta,Z}$ is nonzero, then there exists a broken $J$-holomorphic current from $\alpha$ to $\beta$.
-The property (*) follows from the same argument, keeping track of the relative homology classes of the holomorphic currents.} in $\overline{M}$ from $\alpha$ to $\beta$ which, under the identification \eqref{eqn:bookkeeping}, represents the relative homology class $Z$. \end{description}
+Here the first sum on the right hand side is over $(G,\gamma_{H_1})$-anchored PFH generators $(\beta,W)$ for $\phi_{H_1}$, the second sum on the right hand side is over PFH generators $\alpha$ for $\phi_{H_2}$ in the homology class $[\gamma_{H_2}]$, and $m_{\alpha,\beta,V}\in\F$.
+The key property is now: \begin{description} \item{(*)} If the coefficient $m_{\alpha,\beta,V}\neq 0$, then there is a broken $J$-holomorphic current\footnote{The ``holomorphic curves axiom'' as stated in \cite[Thm.\ 1]{chen} implies a slightly weaker statement than (*), namely that for fixed $\alpha$ and $\beta$, if any of the coefficients $m_{\alpha,\beta,Z}$ is nonzero, then there exists a broken $J$-holomorphic current from $\alpha$ to $\beta$.
+The property (*) follows from the same argument, keeping track of the relative homology classes of the holomorphic currents.} in $\overline{M}$ from $\alpha$ to $\beta$ which, under the identification \eqref{eqn:bookkeeping}, represents the relative homology class $V$. \end{description} Note that the chain map $\psi$ is not canonical; see Remark~\ref{rem:psinotcanonical} below.

-{\em Step 4.} We claim now that if $(\beta,W)$ is a $(G,\gamma_{H_1})$-anchored PFH generator for $\phi_{H_1}$, if $(\alpha,W+Z)$ is a $(G,\gamma_{H_2})$-anchored PFH generator for $\phi_{H_2}$, and if there exists a broken $J$-holomorphic curent in $\overline{M}$ from $\alpha$ to $\beta$ in the relative homology class $Z$, then
+{\em Step 4.} We claim now that if $(\beta,W)$ is a $(G,\gamma_{H_1})$-anchored PFH generator for $\phi_{H_1}$, if $(\alpha,W+V)$ is a $(G,\gamma_{H_2})$-anchored PFH generator for $\phi_{H_2}$, and if there exists a broken $J$-holomorphic curent in $\overline{M}$ from $\alpha$ to $\beta$ in the relative homology class $V$, then

-To prove this, by \eqref{eqn:positivearea} we can assume without loss of generality that the $J$-holomorphic current has $k_+=k_-=0$, and thus consists of a single $J$-holomorphic current $C\in\M^J(\alpha,\beta,Z)$.
-We can also assume without loss of generality (by a slight modification of the cobordism) that $C$ is transverse to $\partial M$.
-Under the decomposition \eqref{eqn:completedcobordism}, we can divide $C$ into three pieces: let
+To prove this, by \eqref{eqn:positivearea} we can assume without loss of generality that the $J$-holomorphic current has $k_+=k_-=0$, and thus consists of a single $J$-holomorphic current $\mathcal{C}\in\M^J(\alpha,\beta,V)$.
+We can also assume without loss of generality (by a slight modification of the cobordism) that $\mathcal{C}$ is transverse to $\partial M$.
+Under the decomposition \eqref{eqn:completedcobordism}, we can divide $\mathcal{C}$ into three pieces: let

 Since the almost complex structures $J_1$ and $J_2$ are admissible, as in \eqref{eqn:positivearea} we have

 Also, since $J$ is $\omega_M$-compatible, we have